This page is for the academic year 2013-14. The current handbook year is 2019-20

 - The syllabus contains:

-- In addition to the acquisition of subject knowledge, students will be able to apply the principles of physics to the solution of complex problems.
+- In addition to the acquisition of subject knowledge, students will be able to apply knowledge of specialist topics in physics to the solution of advanced problems.

 - They will know how to produce a well-structured solution, with clearly-explained reasoning and appropriate presentation.

 Modes of Teaching, Learning and Assessment and how these contribute to

 - The lectures provide the means to give a concise, focused presentation of the subject matter of the module.

 - The lecture material will be explicitly linked to the contents of recommended textbooks for the module, thus making clear where students can begin private study.

 - When appropriate, lectures will also be supported by the distribution of written material, or by information and relevant links on DUO.